royrohan1437/Leave_management_system/README.md

 VITE_API_BASE_URL=http://localhost:5000/api
 ```

-For deployment, set `CLIENT_URL` on the backend to the deployed frontend URL.
-Multiple origins can be comma-separated.

-`DNS_SERVERS` is optional, but useful on local machines where Node cannot resolve MongoDB Atlas `mongodb+srv` records through the default resolver.

 In local development, the backend allows `localhost` and `127.0.0.1` frontend origins so Vite can move from `5173` to `5174` when a port is busy.
 In production, CORS is restricted to `CLIENT_URL`.

 ## Demo Credentials